Itō Jakuchū: Biography

 It was not until he was in his 70s that he began to paint actively again.
 He lost his house in the Great Tenmei Fire around this time and moved to Osaka to seek support from a cultural figure named Kimura Kenkado (木村蒹葭堂), but his passion for painting did not wane, and he painted many large works, including Cactus and Domestic Fowls (仙人掌群鶏図襖絵, Saboten Gunkei-zu Fusuma).

-Despite his individualism and involvement in the scholarly and artistic community of Kyoto, Jakuchū was always strongly religious, and retired towards the end of his life to Sekiho-ji (ja), a Manpuku-ji branch temple on the southern outskirts of Kyoto.
-There, he gathered a number of followers, and continued to paint until his death at the age of eighty-four.
+Despite his individualism and involvement in the scholarly and artistic community of Kyoto, Jakuchū was always strongly religious, and retired towards the end of his life to Sekihōji Temple a Manpuku-ji branch temple on the southern outskirts of Kyoto.
+There, he gathered a number of followers, such as his friend Matsumoto Hōji, and continued to paint until his death at the age of eighty-four.

 Notable works

 Doshoku Sai-e (Colorful Realm of Living Beings)

 A very common theme among his work is birds, in particular hens and roosters, though several of his more famous paintings depict cranes, cockatoos, parrots, and phoenixes.

 One of his most ambitious endeavors, and therefore most famous works, is known as the "Pictures of the Colorful Realm of Living Beings" (動植綵絵, Dōshoku sai-e).
 Begun around 1757 and not finished until 1765, the Pictures are a set of thirty hanging scrolls created as a personal offering to the Shōkoku-ji temple.
 In his deed of the gift, Jakuchu notes "in the hope that they will always be utilized as objects of solemn reference."
 They depict a number of animal subjects in monumental scale and with an according degree of detail.
 The paintings are composed using different colored pigments on silk.
 Today, Dōshoku sai-e is owned by the Museum of the Imperial Collections.
 Most of Itō Jakuchū's recovered paintings were ink on a hanging scroll, folding screens (屏風, byōbu), or sliding doors (襖, fusuma) panels.
 However, later in his career, Itō Jakuchū would go on to enjoy painting on handscrolls.